Katsugachi/Solus-MS/README.md

 - Search for 3 random games and successfully find them, capitals and non capitalised<br>
 - Export & Import work for all localstorage<br>
 - All points above pass for mobile edition

+## Dev Log
+I thought i would just write some stuff so i can remember when i did what since recently i've been doing a bunch of work on Solus MS.<br>
+7/04/26 - added search bar, fixed persistent themes so they save now.
+Stats page added<br>
+7/05/26 - Mobile GUI and fixed the autodetect trying to switch the GUI like 50 times a second <br>
+7/06/26 - working on exporting and importing everything
 ## Details
 ![GitHub Repo Size](https://img.shields.io/github/repo-size/Katsugachi/Solus-MS) <br>
 ![GitHub License](https://img.shields.io/github/license/Katsugachi/Solus-MS) <br>